 \section{Abstract}

-A tight lower bound for required I/O when computing a matrix-matrix multiplication on a processor with two layers of memory is established.
-Prior work obtained weaker lower bounds by reasoning about the number of \textit{phases} needed to perform $C:=AB$, where each phase is a series of operations involving $S$ reads and writes to and from fast memory, and $S$ is the size of fast memory.
-A lower bound on the number of phases was then determined by obtaining an upper bound on the number of scalar multiplications performed per phase.
-This paper follows the same high level approach, but improves the lower bound by considering $C:=AB+C$ instead of $C:=AB$, and obtains the maximum number of scalar fused multiply-adds (FMAs) per phase instead of scalar additions.
-Key to obtaining the new result is the decoupling of the per-phase I/O from the size of fast memory.
-The new lower bound is $2mnk/\sqrt{S}-2S$.
-The constant for the leading term is an improvement of a factor $4\sqrt{2}$.
-A theoretical algorithm that attains the lower bound is given, and how the state-of-the-art Goto's algorithm also in some sense meets the lower bound is discussed.
+A tight lower bound for required I/O when computing an ordinary matrix-matrix multiplication on a processor with two layers of memory is established.
+Prior work obtained weaker lower bounds by reasoning about the number of \textit{segments} needed to perform $C:=AB$, for distinct matrices $A$, $B$, and $C$, where each segment is a series of operations involving $M$ reads and writes to and from fast memory, and $M$ is the size of fast memory.
+A lower bound on the number of segments was then determined by obtaining an upper bound on the number of elementary multiplications performed per segment.
+This paper follows the same high level approach, but improves the lower bound by (1) transforming algorithms for MMM so that they perform all computation via fused multiply-add instructions (FMAs) and using this to reason about only the cost associated with reading the matrices, and (2) decoupling the per-segment I/O cost from the size of fast memory.
+For $n \times n$ matrices, the lower bound's leading-order term is $2n^3/\sqrt{M}$.
+A theoretical algorithm whose leading terms attains this is introduced.
+To what extent the state-of-the-art Goto's Algorithm attains the lower bound is discussed.